 Safety & Security

-Aaron Vanatta, School Police Officer
+David Watts, School Police Officer

-He works tirelessly to keep our buildings safe, by incorporating programs to educate and mentor students in a caring and nurturing way.
-Students respect him, colleagues learn from him, and the community appreciates him.
-Not only is officer Vanatta the District’s police officer, he’s also a guest speaker in classrooms and acts as an informal counselor to help students, faculty, and staff with any concerns.
-He has implemented outreach programs, conducted assemblies, written grants, formed partnerships, led trainings, and formulated the District’s entire safety and security plan.
+The Quaker Valley School District Police were recognized in 2017 when they received a "Model SRO Agency" award at the 27th Annual National School Safety Conference held by the National Association of School Resource Officers in Washington, DC.
+In 2019, Quaker Valley was chosen as "School Safety District of the Year" and also received the "Most Collaborative Safety Program" award at the Navigate Prepared Summer Safety Academy in Akron, Ohio.
+Our officers work tirelessly to keep our buildings safe, by incorporating programs to educate and mentor students in a caring and nurturing way.
+Students respect them, colleagues learn from them, and the community appreciates them.
+Not only are Chief Vanatta, Officer Watts, Officer Liberty, and Officer Porupsky the District’s police officers, they are also guest speakers in our classrooms and act as informal counselors to help students, faculty, and staff with any concerns.
+They have implemented outreach programs, conducted assemblies, written grants, formed partnerships, led trainings, and formulated the District’s entire safety and security plan.

 For urgent matters which require immediate assistance or in cases of emergency, please dial 911 and speak to a dispatcher.